-We can’t get over our adoration for Leupold.
+I can’t get over my adoration for Leupold.
 Four generations of family-owned lens technology continues to evolve without outrageous prices.
 They have something for just about everybody, and this particular scope is best for medium to long-range shots.

 Although there’s no illumination, the unique Multicoat-4 Lens delivers the clarity you need for sun, rain, clouds, and dim light.
 You’ll see this clearly through their LR Duplex reticle, meaning it uses a 200 or 300-yard zero depending on your ammo.
 Additionally, it offers accurate aiming points up to 600 yards.

 If that doesn’t sound appealing, you can install custom reticles yourself.
-Believe us when we say that Leupold has PLENTY you can pick.
+Believe me when I say that Leupold has PLENTY you can pick.
 You get the quality that comes with the trademark gold ring without sacrificing the details that make it YOUR scope.

 No matter where you go, you can depend on it to provide the utmost aiming assistance.
 Rain, sleet or high humidity will fail to ruin your day thanks to the nitrogen sealing process the scope undergoes.
 Did you know that Leupold is who made this an industry standard?

-Best of all, this is our only compact AR-15 scope, meaning it’s easy to travel with and won’t weigh you down.
+Best of all, this is my only compact AR-15 scope, meaning it’s easy to travel with and won’t weigh you down.
 What else could you ask for?